chainroot/docker-cosmos/cosmos/README.md

    - `SNAPSHOT_BLOCK_HEIGHT`: If you want to start the node from a specific block height, you can modify this variable to set the desired snapshot block height.

 2. **App Configuration**:
-   - The app configuration variables control various aspects of the Terra node.
+   - The app configuration variables control various aspects of the Cosmos node.
 You can adjust these variables according to your requirements:
      - Pruning: The variables starting with `APP__PRUNE_` determine the pruning settings.
 You can customize the pruning method, the number of recent blocks to keep, and the interval between pruning.
      - Telemetry: Adjust the telemetry-related variables (`APP__TELEMETRY_`) to enable or disable telemetry and configure its settings.
      - API: Customize the API settings by modifying variables starting with `APP__API_`.
 You can enable/disable the API, set the listening address, configure maximum connections, timeouts, and other API-related parameters.